ariankhanjani/Frozen-Lake-Openai-Gym/README.md

 1- Make an Environment and Take Sample Actions

-2- Make An Episode and Trajectory
+2- Make an Episode and Trajectory

 3- Value Iteration

 4- Policy Iteration

+5- Difference Between Policy Iteration and Value Iteration on 8x8 Mapsize